hashicorp/terraform-provider-google/website/docs/d/datasource_compute_ssl_policy.html.markdown

 In addition to the arguments listed above, the following attributes are exported:

+* `enabled_features` - The set of enabled encryption ciphers as a result of the policy config

 * `description` - Description of this SSL Policy.

 * `min_tls_version` - The minimum supported TLS version of this policy.